prathamesh-sonpatki/o11y-wiki/README.md

 ## I

+### Instrumentation

+Instrumentation is the process of improving an application's monitoring and tracing capabilities by adding code to specific functions or points in the codebase.
+Using language-specific instrumentation libraries, this entails writing logic that generates logs, events, or adds timers to functions and other telemetry data.
+The goal of instrumentation is to make it easier to observe and measure the performance of an application, as well as to detect and diagnose errors.
+Instrumentation allows developers and operators to gain insights into an application's behaviour and flow by collecting and analysing telemetry data.
+There are two types of instrumentation available in general.

+* Auto Instrumentation: There are intelligent agents available that attach to your application and extract telemetry data, requiring no code changes.

+* Manual Instrumentation: As stated in the definition, it requires someone to add code to the application to begin and end a trace, span and define the payload, and add logs.
+It makes use of instrumentation client libraries and SDKs, which are available for a variety of programming languages.

+OpenTelemetry, Zipkin instrumentation libraries are examples.

 ### Incident

 An incident is an unexpected event that causes a system or service to fail or degrade.
 Examples of incidents can include service degradation, downtimes, server crashes, network outages, data center failures, or security breaches.